edenreich/definition-driven-development/sdk/go/docs/CatsAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCatsIdPutRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUpdateCatRequest struct via the builder pattern

 Name | Type | Description  | Notes